cgroll/slides/slide_srcs/assetMgmt.md

 - focusing on **downside risk**

-$\Rightarrow$ more appropriate for asymmetric discrete returns
+$\Rightarrow$ more appropriate for asymmetric return distributions

 . . .

-- more meaningful to private investors
+- more **meaningful**: defining risk aversion in terms of VaR more intuitive to private investors (?)

+. . .

 - aligned with financial regulation